Note: Oregon continues to require masks in healthcare settings, including at La Clinica.

-How much does COVID-19 vaccination cost?
+How much does COVID-19 vaccination and testing cost?

-It is available at no cost to you.
+- Vaccine is available at no cost to you.
 If you have insurance, La Clinica will bill your insurance for giving the shots.
 If you don’t have insurance, a federal fund will cover the cost.